liquidapps-io/docs/docs/developers/vram-getting-started-without-zeus.md

 ## Modify your contract

 vRAM provides a drop in replacement for the multi_index table that is also interacted with in the same way as the traditional multi_index table making it very easy and familiar to use.
+Please note that secondary indexes are not currently implemented for dapp::multi_index tables.

 To access the vRAM table, add the following lines to your smart contract: